defgsus/blog/blog/_posts/2021/2021-04-28-malazan-clip-features.md

 not find good detailed matches for the mountains and the bigger letters.
 Also there's a bit too much swords in there and a bit too much crayon drawing for my taste.

-Here i kept *Malazan landscape* for the global composition but only allowed *Malazan* for the details:
+In the following run, i kept *Malazan landscape* for the global composition but only allowed *Malazan* for the details:

 ![CLIP generated visual]({../../../../../assets/images/clip/malazan-landscape3-training.png)

+Structurally it's already a nice snapshot.
+Now the details:

 ![CLIP generated visual]({../../../../../assets/images/clip/malazan-landscape3.png)